Search tips

 Block searching

-Block searching is a search method which is good when you are searching in an exhaustive and structured way.
-As each search term is a block of its own, you can very easily adjust your search by either adding or removing terms.
+As each aspect of your search is a block of its own, you can easily adjust your search by either adding or removing terms.

 Chain searching and citation searching